msouvatdy/diverse-ansible-roles/roles/rancher/README.md

 ## Prerequisite

+You need to have a Kubernetes cluster in order to install Rancher.
-You will need to install multiple ansible collection and python package in order to use this role
+You will also need to install multiple ansible collection and python package in order to use this role

 ```bash
 ansible-galaxy collection install kubernetes.core